Christina of Holstein-Gottorp: Queen dowager

 Upon the death of her spouse on 30 October 1611, she became regent during the minority of her son, as was instructed in the act of 1604.
-She shared the regency with John, Duke of Ostrogothia.
+She shared the regency with John, Duke of Östergötland.
 As her son was almost of legal age, however, her reign did not last longer than from October to December of that year, and was automatically terminated on her son's birthday 9 December, when he reached legal majority.

 During her son's first years as king in the 1610s, she was considered by some the real, or one of the real, rulers behind the throne, even though she was no longer formally regent.
 She certainly acted as adviser for her son.
 He asked for her advice regarding the marriage of her daughter in 1612, which proved to cause a conflict with the Lutheran church.
 She had in fact suggested that marriage herself for political reasons and was determined to see it through, and she also arranged the marriage of her step daughter Catherine against the will of the council in 1615.

 As a dowager queen, she is known for preventing her son from marrying Ebba Brahe, an affair which was drawn out for several years in 1613–1615.
 Her reason was her preference for the political benefit a dynastic marriage could have, and her fear of the complications a marriage with a noble could have, and she regarded the precedence of queen Gunilla Bielke, who had been accused of undue political influence and favoring of her relatives, as a bad example.
 During this affair, she wrote a famous poem on the window of Ebba Brahe, which goes : "This you want, that you shall – that is the way in cases as this".

 While her regency of her eldest son was very short, she also served as regent during the minority of her younger son Charles Philip, Duke of Södermanland in the Duchy of Södermanland from 1611 to 1622, as the Duchy was in fact almost autonomous.
 She resided in Nyköping Castle, from where she managed the iron mines of her spouse and took an active interest in business.
 During her reign, the Duchy became the center of the Cereal export and iron- and weapon manufacture and one of the largest financiers of the crown.
 She also guarded and defended the autonomy of the duchies against the crown, which was about to lead to a conflict with her son the king.

 In 1622, however, her youngest son Charles Philip died, and she retired from public life altogether and settled in her dower.
 After his death, his secret marriage to Elisabet Ribbing was discovered, and she became the guardian of his daughter Elisabet Gyllenhielm (1622–1682).